Testimony of the Day

 1 cup Swerve (or erythritol and 1 tsp stevia glycerite)

 Additional Crust Crumbles

-CRUST LAYER: Preheat the oven to 350 degrees F. In a medium bowl, cream the butter, Just Like Brown Sugar and stevia.
+CRUST LAYER: Preheat the oven to 350 degrees F. In a medium bowl, cream the butter, sweetener and stevia.
 Cream for a few minutes until very fluffy.
-In a separate bowl mix together the almond flour, coconut flour, baking powder, salt and cinnamon.
+In a separate bowl mix together the almond flour, coconut flour, baking powder, salt, and cinnamon.
 Slowly add in the dry ingredients to the wet and mix until smooth.
 Add egg and mix well.
 Roll 2 TBS of dough into a ball in your hands (for uniform shape) onto a cookie sheet.
 Place cookies about 2 inches apart.
 Bake in preheated oven for 10 minutes or until lightly golden around the edges.
-Crumble and use as cookie crust.
+Crumble and use a cookie crust.

 Sprinkle the cream cheese layer with 2 TBS of baked cookie crumbs.
 Repeat with the rest of the jars.

 Traditional Pumpkin Pie Jars = 290 calories, 20g fat, 2g protein, 39g carbs, 2g fiber (36 effective carbs)